jeetsukumaran/piikun/README.md

   This can be the results of a DELINEATE, BPP, or some other species delimitation analysis.
   Or it can be a manual based on arrangements described in literature, speculatively, etc.

-- **Describing** the partition definitions and associated information from the species delimitation model sources.
+- **Defining** the partition definitions and associated information from the species delimitation model sources.

 - **Combining** partition definitions from one or more sources into an input dataset.